scottprahl/iadpython/README.rst

 ========

 iadpython is a Python module to calculate multiple light scattering (radiative transport) of layered materials.
-This is python wrapper for the inverse adding-doubling (IAD) library.
+This is a python interface to the inverse adding-doubling package written in C by Scott Prahl.
+This allows users to extract the intrinisic optical properties of materials from measurements of total reflected and total transmitted light.

+The original adding-doubling was developed by van de Hulst to model light propagation through layered media.
+It was extended to handle Fresnel reflection at boundaries as well as interactions with integrating spheres.
+Finally, the code was further extended to handle lost light by including Monte Carlo techniques.

 Usage
 -----